Braze-welding

 Braze-welding: productive and economical

-The manual Braze-welding process makes use of the oxyacetylene flame which is known and generally available in many shops for production and repair jobs of welding and brazing.
-By employing copper base filler rods and special fluxes it permits, with some readily acquired skills, to perform useful joining for production or repair.
+The manual Braze-welding process makes use of the oxyacetylene flame which is known and available in many shops for production and repair jobs of welding and brazing.

-Braze-welding of cast iron is an attractive alternative to welding as it requires less heat (less time, less distortion, less cracks).
-The edges to be joined should be cleaned to the highest degree, possibly by using a cleaning salt bath.
-If the cast iron was ground for removing gross contamination, the graphite may be smeared on the surface, impairing wetting and brazing.
-In this case one should first remove the smear by fast heating the surface with the oxyacetylene flame until dark red in color, and then, after cooling, wire brushing the joint area.
+In this case one should first remove the smear by fast heating the surface with the oxyacetylene flame until dark red in color, and then, after cooling, by wire brushing the joint area.

-Preheating of cast iron for Braze-welding, although not always necessary, may be used for improving results.
-Depending on the size of weld relative to the casting size, there may be a need of thorough preheating at dull red heat, but not over that, because wetting and tinning might become impaired.
+Depending on the weld size relative to the casting size, there may be a need of thorough preheating to dull red heat, but not over that, because wetting and tinning might become impaired.

 This characteristic presents a self adjusting feature.
 The welder will easily find the most suitable preheating range for Braze-welding, because either at lower or at higher temperature the wetting is found to be more difficult.

-Slow cooling after Braze-welding is usually recommended by employing suitable insulating materials.
+Slow cooling after Braze welding is usually recommended by employing suitable insulating materials.
 Post heat is not required.

 The main advantage of Braze-welding is the fact that it requires less heat and by consequence it is faster (better productivity) than gas welding and also less prone to producing distortion.
-Strength at room temperature is usually adequate for most purposes.
-Overheat of the base metal should always be avoided.

 Disadvantages of Braze-welding are mainly the no-match color of the filler metal alloy, and a possible increased sensitivity to corrosive conditions, because of general lower corrosion resistance of the filler alloy and of galvanic couple.
-Strength is found to fall off rapidly with increasing temperatures, so that service temperature of items fabricated or repaired by Braze-welding should be limited to 500 oF (260 oC).

 Filler metals usually employed are types of brasses (copper alloys with zinc and other metals) classified in specifications:

-ANSI/AWS A5.7-84(R1991)
+ANSI/AWS A5.7/A5.7M-2007

-Specification for Copper and Copper Alloy Bare Welding Rods and Electrodes
+Specification for Copper and Copper-Alloy Bare Welding Rods and Electrodes

-ANSI/AWS A5.8/A5.8M:2004
+ANSI/AWS A5.8M/A5.8:2011

 Specification for Filler Metals for Brazing and Braze Welding

-American Welding Society 01-Jan-2004
+American Welding Society / 17-Jun-2011 / 62 pages

 ISO 3677:1992

-Filler Metal for soft Soldering, Brazing and Braze Welding - Designation International Organization for Standardization 01-Jun-1992
+Filler Metal for soft Soldering, Brazing and Braze Welding - Designation

 BS EN 13347:2002